-- Piston core PS97/093-2 was retrieved from the Pacific entrance of the Drake Passage (57° 29.94' S; 70° 16.48' W; 3781 m water depth; 16.45 m length; Fig. 1) during expedition PS97 "Paleo Drake" with R/V Polarstern (Lamy, 2016).
+Piston core PS97/093-2 was retrieved from the Pacific entrance of the Drake Passage (57° 29.94' S; 70° 16.48' W; 3781 m water depth; 16.45 m length; Fig. 1) during expedition PS97 "Paleo Drake" with R/V Polarstern (Lamy, 2016).
 Lithologically, different types of hemipelagic sediments occur at this location that vary in composition on orbital timescales (Lamy, 2016).
 Sediments from the interglacials MIS 11, MIS 5 and the Holocene are primarily composed of calcareous oozes (nannofossil or foraminifera-nannofossil oozes) with minor concentrations of diatoms.
-In contrast, glacials and sediments from MIS 9, 7 - 160 and 3 are clayey silt with rare biogenic components, intercalated with some layers of diatomaceous fine-grained clayey silts.
+In contrast, glacials and sediments from MIS 9, 7 and 3 are clayey silt with rare biogenic components, intercalated with some layers of diatomaceous fine-grained clayey silts.

-3.1 Age model
+155 3.1 Age model

-The age model for core PS97/093-2 was developed by taken from Toyos et al. (2020) using the AnalySeries software (Paillard et al., 1996), and is based in on a two-step approach: 1) establishment of a preliminary age model based on shipboard physical property data and biostratigraphic time markers from calcareous nannofossils and diatoms, and 2) fine-tuning of the high-

-- 165 resolution XRF-derived elemental Fe and Ca counts and CaCO3 contents to the LR04 benthic $\delta^{18}$ O stack (Lisiecki and Raymo, 2005).
-The iron content is generally representative of the sediment's siliciclastic fraction, which is most likely controlled by a combination of factors, including dilution of biogenic material (primarily CaCO3) together with varying eolian and/or glaciogenic sediment input from South America.
-CaCO3 content usually is lower during glacial stages when enhanced detrital fluxes suppress the relative amount of carbonate (e.g., Diekmann, 2007).
-For tuning, we assumed that low Fe contents - 170 characterize interglacial periods, whereas high contents represent glacials.
-Additionally, XRF Ca counts and CaCO3 contents were used for additional tuning in the intervals where they are present.
+The age model for core PS97/093-2 was taken from Toyos et al. (2020) and consists of a two-step approach: 1) establishment of a preliminary age model based on biostratigraphic time markers from calcareous nannofossils and diatoms, and 2) fine-tuning of the high-resolution XRF-derived elemental Fe and Ca counts and CaCO3 contents to the LR04 benthic δ^{18} O stack (Lisiecki and Raymo, 2005), using the AnalysSeries software (Paillard et al., 1996).
+For tuning, we assumed that low Fe contents characterize interglacial periods, whereas high contents represent glacials.
+Additionally, XRF Ca counts and CaCO3 percentages were used for additional tuning in the intervals where they are present.